FIVE Health Conditions preventing You from Being an Ideal Candidate for Bariatric Surgery

 - There are special eating plans to help obese patients improve their liver health prior to having Gastric Weight Loss Surgery.

-You may also be asked to go on a special liver diet to reduce the risks of having a fatty liver.
+You may also be asked to go on a special pre-op liver reducing diet to reduce the risks of having a fatty liver and allow easier access for the surgeon.

 Always consult with your Surgeon to assess if Bariatric Surgery is RIGHT for you